brianewell/dhcache/README.md

   -V, --version            Print version
 ```

-Listening address, port and worker numbers have overridable defaults, the cache behavior is defined by a collection of `count` and `bit` pairs, with `count` representing the number of DH parameters of size `size` to cache.
+The listening address, port, and worker count have configurable defaults.
+The cache behavior is defined by a collection of `<count>:<bits>` pairs, where `<count>` represents the number of DH parameters of size `<bits>` to cache.

-The following command-line parameters would start DHCache on its default listening address and port 80, and use two worker threads to maintain a cache of eight 1024-bit DH parameters, four 2048-bit DH parameters, and two 4096-bit DH parameters:
+The following command starts DHCache on its default listening address, port 80, and uses two worker threads to maintain a cache of eight 1024-bit DH parameters, four 2048-bit DH parameters, and two 4096-bit DH parameters:

 ```sh
 dhcache -w 2 8:1024 4:2048 2:4096